| New

 announced it would form a distinctively Maori

 infantry battalion.
-The personnel would be
+The enlisted personnel would be

 ethnic Maoris, but the government reserved